Although I like Homemade Cranberry Sauce, this Cranberry Crisp might be my new favourite way to eat cranberries!

 - Large Flake Rolled Oats- You can also use quick oats.
 The texture of the crumble topping will be slightly different but still delicious!

-- Oat Flour- You can make your own oat flour- pulse ¾ cup of large flake or quick oats in a blender until they are the consistency of flour.
-You can also substitute with almond flour, whole wheat flour or all purpose flour.
+- Oat Flour- If you need the recipe to be gluten free, use gluten free oats/oat flour.
+You can make your own oat flour by pulsing ¾ cup of rolled oats in a blender until they are the consistency of flour.
+For an alternative, this recipe also works with almond flour, whole wheat flour or all purpose flour.

 - Sea Salt